 |Vanguard Mid Cap Index||VIMSX||107.0 Bil||0.05%||Mid-Cap Blend||13.50%||$3,000||CRSP U.S. Mid-Cap Index|

 |Vanguard Small-Cap ETF||VB||93.9 Bil||0.05%||Small-Cap Blend||12.93%||N/A||CRSP US Small Cap Index|

 Automated Investing: the one stop investing strategy

 Does the list and article just above leave you wanting to do anything—sock drawer organization!
 Cover-to-cover 1981 World Book encyclopedia reading!—so you don’t have to spend another second thinking about investing?
 Does the idea of never having to spend another moment comparing low-cost index funds immediately put you in a better mood?
 You’re a particularly great candidate for automated investing.
 See, most automated investing services, or robo advisors as they’re sometimes called, will be able to accommodate investors with any risk tolerance or investment horizon.
 They’ll assess your financial goals and get you invested in a curated portfolio of low-fee funds perfect for your sitch.
 The absolute best robos will offer high-interest savings accounts for those who can’t afford to lose a penny of their investment, or, on the other end of the spectrum, growth portfolios filled with stock ETFs that will provide possibilities for high returns for those with the longest investment horizon and highest risk tolerance.
-The absolute best of the bunch will require no account minimums and provide free unlimited telephone support with investment specialists.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+The absolute best of the bunch will require no account minimums and provide free unlimited telephone support with investment specialists.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.